2023 Special Guests

 Chef Simeon is a son of the soil, Preacher’s Kid, Grandson of Nay and Nola (two of The Bahamas’ pioneering female chefs) Culinary Artisan, Griot, Food Ambassador, Event Curator, Movie Consultant, Author, Private Chef, and now Restaurateur.
 A Nassau native, he is truly eclectic, whether conjuring up out-of-the-box culinary experiences, telling authentic Bahamian food stories, or introducing the world to Bahamian food culture.
 His life focus remains mentoring burgeoning chefs while paying homage to the history of Bahamian and Caribbean cuisine rooted in colorful, fragrant, classic ingredients and flavors – many of which the world has yet to discover.

 Ken Fredrickson is a member of the International Court of Master Sommeliers and founding partner of High Road Spirits, an international importer focused on artisan spirit brands.
-Fredrickson attained the Master Sommelier Diploma while working with world-renowned chefs Charlie Trotter (Charlie Trotter’s – Chicago) and Wolfgang Puck (Spago, Chinois).
-He’s been a host lecturer for Taste of Vail and served as a guest speaker at Aspen Food & Wine, Jackson Hole Wine Auction, Telluride Wine Festival, Pebble Beach Food and Wine Festival, Caribbean Food and Wine Festival and the American Distillers Institute Conference.
-Ken released his first book Wine: A Beginner’s Guide in January 2020.
+Fredrickson attained the Master Sommelier Diploma while working with world-renowned chefs Charlie Trotter (Charlie Trotter’s–Chicago) and Wolfgang Puck (Spago, Chinois).
+He’s been a host lecturer for Taste of Vail and served as a speaker at Aspen Food & Wine, Jackson Hole Wine Auction, Telluride Wine Festival, Pebble Beach Food and Wine Festival, Caribbean Food & Wine Festival and the American Distillers Institute Conference.
+Ken released his first book Wine: A Beginner’s Guide in 2020.

 Fernando is one of only 269 Master Sommeliers in the world.
 He was named one of America’s Best New Sommeliers by Wine & Spirits magazine and featured on both Crain’s Chicago Business’s and Wine Enthusiast’s lists of “40 under 40”.
 He has overseen wine programs at various award-winning restaurants including the Dining Room at The Ritz-Carlton Chicago (a Four Seasons Hotel) and NoMI at the Park Hyatt Chicago, which boasts a wine cellar of over 10,000 bottles.
 Fernando has represented the United States in International Sommelier competitions and was First Runner Up for the Best Sommelier in America.